PeterKottas/react-native-bell-chat/src/lib/Message/README.md

 ## Message

-The `Message` plain object is the standard object for handling message data in `react-bell-chat`.
+The `Message` plain object is the standard object for handling message data in `react-native-bell-chat`.

 #### Constructor